Neohesperidin dihydrochalcone: Approval and safety

 NHDC is approved in the European Union as sweetener (E-959) since 1994, as well as flavouring (FL-16.061).
+It has been evaluated by Food Standards Agency and the International Sweeteners Association.
+It is widely used in foods, feed, flavouring, and pharmaceuticals.
 It is also listed as a generally recognized as safe (GRAS) flavour enhancer by the Flavor and Extract Manufacturers Association.

 In November 2020, the FDA issued a no objection letter to the GRAS status of Neohesperidin dihydrochalcone (NHDC).
 The FDA concluded that NHDC is GRAS (based on scientific procedures) for its intended use as a sweetener in various food categories at maximum levels of 10–1000 ppm.

 NHDC is also included both in European Pharmacopoeia and United States Pharmacopeia, for being used as excipient in drug products.

 The safety of NHDC has been extensively tested.
 Safety studies have indicated that NHDC is neither toxic, mutagenic nor carcinogenic.
 Like other flavonoids, NHDC is easily metabolized by intestinal microbiota to innocuous products.

 The safety of NHDC has been thoroughly tested again by the European Food Safety Agency in 2022.
 The acceptable daily intake was set at 20 mg/kg of body weight.